laipn/company-fit/README.md

 ### Poor Leadership and Power Structures

-This section presumes the claim that strict hiearchies create poor leaders.
-We summarizes some hypotheses for why this happens.
+This section presumes the "[a posteriori](https://en.wikipedia.org/wiki/A_priori_and_a_posteriori)" claim that strict hiearchies create poor leaders.
+We summarizes some hypotheses for why that might be the case:

 Strict hiearchies create [power structures](https://www.sciencedirect.com/topics/social-sciences/power-structure) and over time poor leaders are placed in charge of those power structures.
 A number of reasons have been given why: